Biggleswade: Governance

 Biggleswade Town Council's responsibilities include car parks, allotment gardens, cemeteries (Drove Road and Stratton Way), play and recreation areas and the Orchard Community Centre.
 Planning applications referred from Central Bedfordshire Council are considered and objections can be raised.

-Biggleswade divides into three electoral wards: Ivel for the north, Holme for the south-west, and Stratton for the south-east.
+Biggleswade is divided into three electoral wards: Ivel for the north, Holme for the south-west and Stratton for the south-east.
 Voters elect five councillors per ward, for four-year terms.
 They in turn elect annually a Town Mayor.

 Town Council funds come from a precept agreed with Central Bedfordshire Council.
 Council meetings since 2006 have been held in a council chamber in the former magistrates' court in Saffron Road.

 Central Bedfordshire Council is responsible for Biggleswade's social care homes, public library (Chestnut Avenue), roads, refuse, Saxon Pool and Leisure Centre (managed on its behalf by SLL), non-academy schools, social services and planning.
 Five shire councillors are elected to serve a four-year term for the Biggleswade East (two members) and Biggleswade West (three members) wards.

 Biggleswade was a UK parliamentary constituency from 1885 to 1918.
-The town was then in Mid Bedfordshire until 1997.
-Now in North Bedfordshire, the elected member is Richard Fuller of the Conservative Party.
+The town was then in Mid Bedfordshire until 1997 and North East Bedfordshire until 2024.
+Now in North Bedfordshire, its elected member is Richard Fuller of the Conservative Party.